Boeing 737 MAX timetable uncertain as regulators continue safety review

 The FAA reiterated on Tuesday that it does not have a firm date for completing its review.

+Boeing plans to revise the 737 MAX software to take input from both angle-of-attack sensors in the anti-stall system linked to the two deadly crashes and has added additional safeguards.

+Southwest Airlines Co is scheduling without the MAX until at least early January, pending regulatory approval for commercial flight.
+American Airlines Group and United Airlines have canceled MAX flights through part of December.

-(Reporting by David Shepardson; Writing by Tracy Rucinski; Editing by Chris Reese and Bill Berkrot)
+(Reporting by David Shepardson; Additional reporting by Tim Hepher in Paris and Eric Johnson in Seattle; Writing by Tracy Rucinski; Editing by Chris Reese, Bill Berkrot and David Gregorio)